 Similar patrols were carried out in the Yushima area of Bunkyo Ward and other districts in the capital.

 More than 50 complaints about street touts in the Yushima area have been lodged with police over the past year.
 Legislation enacted this month prohibits street touting.
-Yushima is the 15th district in the capital to have such a restriction in place, according to TV Asahi (July 27).
+Yushima is the 15th district in the capital to have such a restriction in place.

 Over the past few years, the U.S. Embassy in Tokyo has repeatedly issued warnings about “drink-spiking” incidents in a number of entertainment areas in the metropolis, including Kabukicho.
 Such incidents often result in the victim being robbed.
 In such cases, the victim is lured into an establishment by a street tout prior to being drugged.